 Friends of the Welcome Committee consider it their job to make everyone feel welcome at St. Mark's, especially visitors and newcomers.
 On Sunday mornings they follow a rotating schedule and man the welcome table in the narthex, identifying themselves with big red name tags and greeting worshipers, always on the lookout for new faces.

-Several times a year, they act as hosts for the pastors' classes that are designed to acquaint visitors with life at St. Mark's.
-They host a reception when new members are received into the congregation.
+Several times a year, they host a reception when new members are received into the congregation.
 Occasionally, the welcome committee is given a special task, which requires a meeting or two, but they do not meet on a regular basis.
 Scheduling committee members to work at the narthex welcome table is all done by email.

 Worship Assistants are congregation members who help lead worship at each Sunday morning service and at special services throughout the year.
 A Worship Assistant usually serves two or three times in a three-month period.
 At each service, two Worship Assistants are assigned.
 Both assist in serving the wine at Holy Communion.
 The Assisting Minister also reads some of the scripture for the day as well as some of the prayers.